fight233/DThouse_cxd/packaging/docker/README.md

 ### Start with specific network

-Alternatively, you can use TDengine natively by using specific network.
+Alternatively, you can use DThouse natively by using specific network.

-First, create network for TDengine server and client/application.
+First, create network for DThouse server and client/application.

 ```bash
 docker network create td-net
 ```

-Start TDengine instance with service name as fqdn (explicitly set with `TAOS_FQDN`):
+Start DThouse instance with service name as fqdn (explicitly set with `TAOS_FQDN`):

 ```bash
 docker run -d --name tdengine --network td-net \